Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-The classification problem for the family of critically fixed rational maps was studied in several works \cite{Tischler, Pilgrim_crit_fixed}, and in \cite{H_Tischler} it was completely solved as stated in the following result.
+The Combinatorial Classification Problem for the family of critically fixed rational maps has been studied in several works \cite{Tischler, Pilgrim_crit_fixed, H_Tischler}.
+The following result provides a complete solution; see \cite[Theorem 2]{H_Tischler}.

-\begin{theorem}\cite[Theorem 2]{H_Tischler} There is a canonical bijection between the combinatorial equivalence classes (or, equivalently, M\"{o}bius conjugacy classes) of critically fixed rational maps and the isomorphism classes of planar embedded connected graphs. \end{theorem}
+\begin{theorem} There is a canonical bijection between the combinatorial equivalence classes (or, equivalently, M\"{o}bius conjugacy classes) of critically fixed rational maps (of degree at least two) and the isomorphism classes of planar embedded connected graphs (with at least one edge). \end{theorem}

 Here and in the following, a planar embedded graph is allowed to have multiple edges but no loops.
-To associate a critically fixed rational map to a planar embedded connected graph, one uses the so-called ``\emph{blow-up operation}'', introduced by Kevin Pilgrim and Tan Lei in \cite{PT}.
-It is a special surgery on Thurston maps, which we roughly describe now in the context relevant to us (see a detailed discussion in Section \ref{subsec: The blow-up operation}).
+To associate a critically fixed rational map with a planar embedded connected graph, one uses the so-called ``\emph{blow-up operation}'' introduced by Pilgrim and Tan Lei in \cite{PT}.
+It is a special surgery on Thurston maps, which we now roughly describe in the context relevant to us (see a detailed discussion in Section \ref{subsec: The blow-up operation}).